-Instrument Assisted Soft Tissue Mobilization (IASTM)
+Instrument Assisted Soft Tissue Mobilization (IASTM) and Graston Technique in Calgary

-Closeup knee in painIASTM, or Instrument Assisted Soft Tissue Mobilization, is a treatment technique used by chiropractors and massage therapists to help improve the healing and recovery of soft tissue injuries.
-Graston is a specific type of IASTM that uses medical grade steel tools to massage and mobilize the affected area.
+IASTM, or Instrument Assisted Soft Tissue Mobilization, is a general term for a group of treatment techniques used by chiropractors and massage therapists to help improve the healing and recovery of soft tissue injuries.
+Graston Technique is a specific type of IASTM therapy which uses distinct trademarked protocols as well as medical grade steel Graston Technique instruments to massage and mobilize affected areas.
+Graston Technique certified practitioners undergo an advanced training certification in the use of the Graston Technique instruments as well as the Graston Technique protocols.

 What to Expect